techidaily/site-games-able/source/_posts/fixing-erratic-wireless-signals-on-ps5-console.md

  If possible, move your PS5 physically closer to your router.
 Avoid having either device near common sources of interference, like microwaves or baby monitors.
 And remember that thick surfaces like concrete heavily impede wireless signals.

- For more detailed help, see our[guide to improving router speed](https://www.makeuseof.com/tag/10-ways-to-improve-the-speed-of-your-current-router/) .
+ For more detailed help, see our [guide to improving router speed](https://www.makeuseof.com/tag/10-ways-to-improve-the-speed-of-your-current-router/) .

 ## 6 Stop Other Network Activities and Review Your Internet Plan

  Your home network only has so much bandwidth, so if there's a lot of other heavy activity happening, your PS5's network performance will suffer.
 Stop any other devices in your house that are downloading or uploading large files, streaming 4K video, torrenting, or similar.
 This should free up bandwidth for your PS5 to perform at its best.

  In case nothing else is happening on your network and your PS5 still suffers from poor network performance, your internet plan might be insufficient for your needs.
-Try[testing your home internet speed](https://www.makeuseof.com/tag/test-home-network-speed-decipher-results/) to find out if you need to upgrade to a faster plan that supports everything you want to do at once.
+Try [testing your home internet speed](https://www.makeuseof.com/tag/test-home-network-speed-decipher-results/) to find out if you need to upgrade to a faster plan that supports everything you want to do at once.

  And remember that even with a strong internet plan, lousy network equipment will act as a bottleneck.
-You might need to[consider buying a new router](https://www.makeuseof.com/how-long-does-a-router-last/) and/or modem.
+You might need to [consider buying a new router](https://www.makeuseof.com/how-long-does-a-router-last/) and/or modem.
 If it's been years since you've upgraded to one that supports modern standards, you'd be surprised how much this can help with speed and reliability.

 ## 7 Check PSN and Your ISP for Outages

  At this point, you've ruled out most minor issues and have improved your PS5's connection to your network.
 You should now check whether the issue lies somewhere else along the line—though it's rare, PSN could be down.

- Head to the[PSN Service Status page](https://status.playstation.com/) on any device to have a look.
+ Head to the [PSN Service Status page](https://status.playstation.com/) on any device to have a look.
 If anything is wrong, you'll see a message about it here.

 ![PSN Status 2021](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/08/06-PSN-Status-2021.png)

  You should also check your ISP for outages.
 If you still can't get online normally, use mobile data on your phone.
-Then you can log into your account with your ISP and check its status page for issues in your area, or try a site like[Downdetector](https://downdetector.com/) to check for recent reports of problems.
+Then you can log into your account with your ISP and check its status page for issues in your area, or try a site like [Downdetector](https://downdetector.com/) to check for recent reports of problems.
 You can contact your ISP and let them know about the issue, but you'll probably talk to an automated assistant.

  In case of issues on someone else's end, there's not much you can do aside from waiting for Sony or your ISP to fix the problem.